-Marketing technology has quickly become an asset that needs to be strategic and analyzed.
-This technology needs to meet your business needs effectively to be deemed worthwhile.
+Inbound Marketing technology has quickly become an asset that needs to be strategic and analyzed.
+This technology needs to meet your online business marketing needs effectively to be deemed worthwhile.
 You should research the capabilities of the marketing technology you're leaning towards to ensure it's a good fit for your business.

 You need to strategically choose a martech solution because it often impacts business groups beyond the marketing team.
 IT, Corporate Communications, and Sales can all be affected if the technology has a broad use.
 Thus, it's important to analyze which solution will perform best for all business departments involved.